 You don’t need any specialist skills or experience, just interest, enthusiasm and attention to detail.
-However, if you do have special interests or expertise, please let us know and we will try and find a job to suit!
+However, if you do have particular interests or expertise, please let us know and we will try and find a job to suit.

 We also need volunteers to support the administration of the Friends: committee members, social media experts, fundraisers and general administrative expertise.

 If you are interested in volunteering please let us know when you complete your Membership Form.
 As the archive has limited space, you may not be able to begin volunteering straight away, however, some jobs can be done from home, so please let us know if this would be of interest.
 Once signed up, all volunteers are trained and supervised by the Argyll Papers archivist.